yldio/asap-hub/apps/auth0-rules/README.md

-# Auth0 connect user rule
+# Auth0 Connect User Rule

-> Connects user's auth0 profile to a CMS user based on invitationCode
+> Connects user's auth0 profile to an ASAP user using invitationCode.

+# Auth0 Add User Metadata

+> Add User metadata to the idToken on successful login.

 See [Auth0 docs](../../docs/config/auth0) for how this role is supposed to be used.